thirdweb-dev/dynamic-contracts/README.md

 ```

 Note that if we don't have a IPermission `Extension` added to our `Router`, this method will revert.

+### Upgrading `Extensions`

+Just like any upgradeable contract, there are limitations on how the data structure of the updated contract is modified.
+While the logic of a function can be updated safely, changing the data structure of a contract requires careful consideration.

+A good rule of thumb to follow is:

+- It is safe to append new fields to an existing data structure
+- It is _not_ safe to update the type or order of existing structs, deprecate and add new ones instead

+Refer to [this article](https://mirror.xyz/horsefacts.eth/EPB4o-eyDl0N8gu0gEz1uw7BTITheaZUqIAOEK1m-jE) for more information.

 ## Feedback